gfrogat/tpp_scala/README.md

 sdk install sbt 1.2.8
 ```

-#### JCompoundMapper
+### jCompoundMapper

-This program also depends on the code from the _JCompoundMapper_ project which has to be installed first.
+This program also depends on the code from the _jCompoundMapper_ project which has to be installed first.

-Clone the _JCompoundMapper_ repo from the BioInf GitLab install it using maven:
+Clone the _jCompoundMapper_ repo from the BioInf GitLab install it using maven:

 ```bash
 # Install dependencies via SDKMan!